Lay it to Heart

 SITE MAP

-God's new year is not on the first day of January and it was not at Rosh Hashanah in the fall.
-God set the new year in Exodus in 12:1-2; "And the LORD spake unto Moses and Aaron in the land of Egypt, saying, This month shall be unto you the beginning of months: it shall be the first month of the year to you.
-In verse 3 God commands every man to set aside on lamb on the tenth of the month.
-Starting in verse 6 he tells them to observe the passover on the fourteenth day of the month.
+God's new year is not on the first day of January and it was not at "Rosh Hashanah" in the fall.
+God set the new year in Exodus in 12:1-2; "And the LORD spake unto Moses and Aaron in the land of Egypt, saying, This month shall be unto you the beginning of months: it shall be the first month of the year to you."
+In verse 3, God commands every man to set aside on lamb on the tenth of the month.
+Starting in verse 6, he tells them to observe the passover on the fourteenth day of the month.
 The month that has passover is the first month.
 The first month, the month of Aviv, or spring, is determined by the sun and moon, not barley or a preset date.
 The year starts in March or April depending on the sighting of the new moon after the equinox.

-Rosh Hashanah Is not New Years
+Rosh Hashanah is not the New Year

 The Jewish people celebrate a new year at a time they call Rosh Hashanah in the seventh month of the lunar year.
 This occurs in September or October.
 Rosh means head, and hence, the beginning.
 The Hebrew word rishon means first, in place, time or rank.
 Rosh Hashanah means head of the year.
 The scriptures are what matter and the first month according to God's calendar is in March or April.
 This also follows the world, weather and science where the plants start to grow in the spring.
 Teachers understand this but explain that the month of Nisan or Abib is the beginning of the religious year but Rosh Hashanah is the beginning of the civil year.
 What does civil mean?
 It does not order the calendar or direct the timing of the religious events.
 The Jews did not have a financial year to submit reports for tax purposes.
 This was not required back then.
-It was not a way of tracking schools semesters.
+It was not a way of tracking school semesters.
 The football season or other know sports seasons did not exist in day of old.
 It could not have been agricultural.
-The feast of first fruits came after the new years in spring not after the feast of trumpets which some call Rosh Hashanah.
-If the new civil year drew from farming then grapes would often be the first fruits instead of barley because they are harvested in September or October.
+The feast of first fruits came after the new year in spring not after the feast of trumpets which some call Rosh Hashanah.
+If the new civil year drew from farming, then grapes would often be the first fruits instead of barley because they are mostly harvested in September or October.
 Really, what significant meaning is left for the word civil?
 God's people were commanded to have a special day on the first day of the seventh month.
 A claim has also been made that the world was created in the fall.
 This is not found in the Bible.
 There are no reliable records of this claim.
 It was made up by man.
 In Leviticus 23:24 God said, "In the seventh month, in the first day of the month, shall ye have a sabbath, a memorial of blowing of trumpets, an holy convocation."
 This holiday is best named the Feast of Trumpets.

 Some people believe the barley harvest is tied to the new year.
-Leviticus 23 details the feast of the first fruits, Shavous, Shavuot or Pentecost as given in Leviticus 23.
+Leviticus 23 details the feast of the firstfruits, Shavous, Shavuot or Pentecost as given in Leviticus 23.

 9 And the LORD spake unto Moses, saying,